n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

 ### Character tables ###

-Separate character tables are provided for the Syriac, Syriac Supplement, Syriac Extended-A, and Rumi Numeral Symbols, <!---and Syriac Mathematical Symbols blocks,---> as well as for other miscellaneous characters that are used in `<syrc>` text runs:
+Separate character tables are provided for the Syriac and Syriac Supplement Unicode blocks, as well as for other miscellaneous characters that are used in `<syrc>` text runs:

   - [Syriac character table](character-tables/character-tables-syriac.md#syriac-character-table)